dijkstrw/5x5x2/README.md

 configuration.
 Configuration is done using commands, with these general rules:

 - Commands with lowercase letters request configuration information

 - Commands with capital letters set configuration

-    - Arguments often are two hexadecimal digits long; e.g. 00, 12,
-      fa.
-If more digits are required, this is denoted in the argument specification by a colon, like so <argument:4>.
+- Arguments often are two hexadecimal digits long; e.g. ``00``, ``12``, ``fa``.
+If more digits are required, this is denoted in the argument specification by a colon, like so ``<argument:4>``.

 The available commands are:

     ?  - show a terse description of available commands.

-    i  - show usb info strings; contains the git-describe tag of the current firmware, so mission critical to some, useless to everybody else.
+    i  - show usb info strings; contains the git-describe tag of the current firmware, so mission critical to me, useless to everybody else.

     de - dump the rgb ease functions per key